nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 Flash partition types
 =====================

 Image partitions
-   An image partition is the flash area reserved for an image to which the image binary is written.
+   An image partition is the flash memory area reserved for an image to which the image binary is written.

    When the Partition Manager is active, there is one *root image* and one or more *child images*.
-   The name of the root image is ``app``; it is always implicitly defined.
+   The name of the root image is ``app``.
+   It is always implicitly defined.
    Child images are explicitly defined in :file:`pm.yml` files.
    The size of the root image partition is dynamic, while the sizes of all child image partitions are statically defined.

 Placeholder partitions
    A placeholder partition does not contain an image, but reserves space for other uses.
-   For example, you might want to reserve space in flash to hold an updated application image while it is being downloaded and before it is copied to the application image partition.
+   For example, you might want to reserve space in the flash memory to hold an updated application image while it is being downloaded and before it is copied to the application image partition.

 Container partitions
-   A container partition does not reserve space but is used to logically and/or physically group other partitions.
+   A container partition does not reserve space but is used to logically and (or) physically group other partitions.

 The start addresses and sizes of image partitions are used in the preprocessing of the linker script for each image.